ncarn2/process_monitor/README.md

 ![System Monitor Image](system_monitor.png)

-## Notes
+## Known Issues
 - Does not work great with Windows.
-- Resizing is not implemented.
+- Resizing usually crashes.
-- Sorting is not complete.
+- CPU, MEM, and COMMAND sorting are not implemented.

 ## License